 It’s natural to worry about the potential hazards of the substances in the environment — especially those that cause cancer.
 Genetics, lifestyle choices, and environmental exposures can play a role in developing cancer.
-Still, it’s hard to pinpoint why one person gets it, and another doesn’t — despite massive efforts by researchers.
-However, you can take a few preventative measures to reduce your risk, starting with avoiding these common carcinogens.
+Still, it’s hard to pinpoint why one person gets it and another doesn’t — despite massive efforts by researchers.
+However, you can take a few preventative measures to reduce risk, starting with avoiding these common carcinogens.
 Most people have heard of dangerous cancer-causing agents referred to as “carcinogens,” but what is a carcinogen?

 What Is a Carcinogen?

 A carcinogen is a substance, product, or chemical that can cause cancer to develop in your body.
-Carcinogen exposure doesn’t necessarily mean that you’ll get cancer, although it may increase the risk.
+Carcinogen exposure doesn’t necessarily mean you’ll get cancer, although it may increase the risk.
 This risk depends on the strength of the carcinogen, the length of time you’re exposed, and how your body responds to the exposure.
 There are many cancer-causing products that contain carcinogens that you use in your daily life — without even realizing it.

 How Do Carcinogens Cause Cancer?

 Carcinogens can affect the body in multiple ways.
 The most harmful carcinogenic effects lead to cancer by directly damaging DNA, causing the cells to mutate or divide faster than average.
 However, some carcinogens don’t directly cause cancer.
 Instead, they increase the body’s susceptibility to the disease by weakening the systems already set in place to defend it.
 How the body will react depends on a person’s genetic makeup and the specifics of their exposure to the carcinogens.